 Probably, pine-wood has the best known grain pattern since it is the most used, however, this do not mean that it is the most beautiful one.
 In fact, birch-wood has a more organic grain pattern than pine-wood.
 As far Paulownia is concerned, it must be taken into account that despite it has a light color it usually has pink reflections which helps to bring warmth to the space.
 It also has organic and natural lines within its grains.

-Program for Designing the Furniture of your Van
+Best program for Designing the wood furniture of your camper Van

 Hereunder we will provide you with a free design program.
 Through the following link you can download this program totally free and you can start designing your preferred furniture by using the right measurements.
 The program is really intuitive and you can find tutorials on YouTube for assisting you on your designs.